eternalconcert/nopea-orm/README.md

 DbObject.raw(
     "INSERT INTO user (name, description)
-     VALUES (?, ?)", 'Christian', 'myorm developer.'
+     VALUES (?, ?)", 'Christian', 'Nopea developer.'
     )
 ```

 # License
-myorm is available under the terms of the GPLv3.
+nopea is available under the terms of the GPLv3.

 # Disclaimer